Setting the Kent Police budget

 - Chief Constable audited Statement of Accounts 2019

-Ernst and Young LLP have been appointed as the External Auditor for both the Kent Police and Crime Commissioner and the Chief Constable of Kent Police with effect from the 2018/19 financial year, for a period of five years.
+Ernst and Young LLP were appointed as the External Auditor for both the Kent Police and Crime Commissioner and the Chief Constable of Kent Police in 2018/19 financial year.
+This is for a period of five years.

 The PCC and Chief Constable have taken the decision to opt in to the 'appointing person' arrangements made by Public Sector Audit Appointments (PSAA).
 An arrangement that offered a number of advantages over undertaking a separate procurement exercise.